CompLab-StonyBrook/mgproc/README.md

    So `[S, name=root,empty` and `S, name=root,   empty` are both fine, but `S, name=root empty` is not.
    But the latter would not be allowed by forest anyways.

+1. Feature names given via `move={<name>}` may consist of just about anything.
+   But I suggest sticking with simple alphanumeric characters and doing any typesetting by redefining the move style.

 1. Line breaks are ignored by mgproc (see `ugly.forest` for a working but, well, ugly example).
    Nonetheless it is recommended that you write your forest files with proper line breaks and indentation for improved readability.

+### Linearization

 Unexpected things may happen if the forest files are not well-formed.
 An incorrect `.linear` file may lead to obvious breakage or just an incorrectly computed index/outdex annotation without any warning messages.
 Always double- and triple-check that the linear order of leaf nodes is specified correctly!

+### File Names

+While batch processing has not been implemented yet, the plan is to simply collect all forest files in a given folder and filter out those that end in `_move` or `_io`.
+Each remaining file should be of the form `foo.forest` and thus work with `tree_from_file()` as intended.
+Of course this strategy will fail whenever a tree specification file has been given a name that ends in `_move`, e.g.\ `relative_clause_with_move`.
+So avoid giving trees names that end in `_move` or `_io`.